EXAMPLES OF SOME MAJOR PEOPLE WHO DISOBEYED GOD IN THE BIBLE

 Numbers 1421 But as truly as I live, all the earth shall be filled with the glory of the LORD.
 22 Because all those men which have seen my glory, and my miracles, which I did in Egypt and in the wilderness, and have tempted me now these ten times, and have not hearkened to my voice; 23 Surely they shall not see the land which I sware unto their fathers, neither shall any of them that provoked me see it: 24 But my servant Caleb, because he had another spirit with him, and hath followed me fully, him will I bring into the land where into he went; and his seed shall possess it.
 25 (Now the Amalekites and the Canaanites dwelt in the valley.)
 To morrow turn you, and get you into the wilderness by the way of the Red sea.

-The Holy Scriptures States that if we are obedient, then we shall receive goodness from the Lord, but OUR DISOBEDIENCE TO GOD will still lead to consequence and adversity as it’s a terrible thing to disobey the God; there have been plenty of persona mentioned in the Bible who though they were a lot smarter than God, who chose to do things their way over God’s ways so they next faced severe negative consequences over it also.
+The Holy Scriptures States that if we are obedient, then we shall receive goodness from the Lord, but OUR DISOBEDIENCE TO GOD will still lead to consequence and adversity as it’s a terrible thing to disobey the God; there have been plenty of persons mentioned in the Bible who thought they were a lot smarter than God, who chose to do things their way over God’s ways so they next faced severe negative consequences over it also.

 Proverbs 16: 25 There is a way that seemeth right unto a man, but the end thereof are the ways of death.